Q-ACTIVITIES

 Students explore minerals and their properties from the collection of the Quartermain Earth Science Centre.
 They observe the properties of minerals through a series of inquiry-based activities.
 Students learn how to classify minerals and use an identification key.
 They discover the usefulness of minerals in daily life.

-Duration:Duration: 60, 90 or 120 minutes
+Duration:Duration: 60, 120 or 180 minutes

 Academic Level: 4-5 and 6-8, high school

 Procedure: After a short lively interactive introduction, students work in small groups as they move through six stations on mineral properties using a self-guided activity sheet.
 Each station involves short experiments exploring one or two mineral properties.
-Students complete experiments using minerals and appropriate geological tools..
+Students complete experiments using minerals and appropriate geological tools.

 living the rock cycle